 Go to Chrome://flags//autoplay-policy in the Chrome browser.

 Click on the tab next to Autoplay policy.
-This will show some list of available options from the drop-down menu.
+This will show a list of available options from the drop-down menu.

 Following are the list of options available that you can choose: